Emmanuel Constant

 Emmanuel Constant (nicknamed "Toto", born on October 27, 1956) is the founder of FRAPH, a Haitian death squad that terrorized supporters of exiled president Jean-Bertrand Aristide.

-In 2001, a Haitian court convicted him in absentia and sentenced him to life in prison for his role in the Raboteau Massacre.
-In 2008, he was convicted of mortgage fraud and sentenced to 12–37 years in prison.
+In 2001, a Haitian court convicted him in absentia and sentenced him to life in prison for his role as a paramilitary leader in the attack resulting in the Raboteau Massacre.

+In 2008, he was convicted in a New York court of mortgage fraud and sentenced to 12–37 years in prison.
 As of June 27, 2019, Constant was in custody at the Eastern Correctional Facility, a maximum security prison in New York.
 He was first eligible for parole on June 30, 2016, but was refused; his next parole hearing eligibility date was in February 2020.
 He was not among 30 Haitians who were deported from the United States to Haiti on May 26, 2020.
 If and when he is deported, the government plans to arrest him and give him a new trial.

 1991–1994

 In mid-1993, two years after the 1991 Haitian coup d'état, Constant set up paramilitary group known as the Front for the Advancement and Progress of Haïti (FRAPH) to terrorize supporters of exiled president Jean-Bertrand Aristide.
 A CIA source implicated Constant in the 1993 assassination of Justice Minister Guy Malary, although the agency said the source was "untested".

 Constant was paid by the CIA from 1992 to 1994, as were several leading members of the military junta.
 He provided information to the agency for about $500 a month, according to United States officials and Mr. Constant himself.